apache/spark/docs/mllib-statistics.md

 Additionally, MLlib provides a 1-sample, 2-sided implementation of the Kolmogorov-Smirnov test for equality of probability distributions.
-By providing the name of a theoretical distribution (currently solely supported for the standard normal distribution), or a function to calculate the cumulative distribution according to a given theoretical distribution, the user can test the null hypothesis that their sample is drawn from that distribution.
+By providing the name of a theoretical distribution (currently solely supported for the normal distribution) and its parameters, or a function to calculate the cumulative distribution according to a given theoretical distribution, the user can test the null hypothesis that their sample is drawn from that distribution.

 <div class="codetabs">